Golo Mann: Early life and education

 New horizons appeared to open in 1923, when Mann entered the Schule Schloss Salem, a famously spartan boarding school where he was joined by his sister Monika, near Lake Constance.
 He felt liberated from home, enjoyed the new educational approach, and developed an enduring passion for hiking.
 Yet in 1925 Mann suffered a mental crisis that overshadowed the rest of his life.
 "In those days the doubt entered my life, or rather broke in with tremendous power ...
 I was seized by darkest melancholy."

 Upon the final school exams in 1927, he commenced his studies of law in Munich, moving the same year to Berlin and switching to history and philosophy.
 He used the summer of 1928 to learn French in Paris and to get to know "real work" during six weeks in a coal mine in Lower Lusatia, abruptly stopping because of new knee injuries.

 At last Mann entered the University of Heidelberg in spring 1929.
-Here he followed the advice of his teacher Karl Jaspers to graduate in philosophy on the one hand, and to study history and Latin with the prospect of becoming a school teacher on the other.
+Here he followed the advice of his teacher Karl Jaspers to graduate in philosophy on the one hand, and to study history and Latin with the prospect of becoming a schoolteacher on the other.
 He nevertheless found time to join a Social-Democratic Party student group in the autumn of 1930.
 The students were sharply critical of the party leadership in Berlin for tolerating the presidentialist Brüning government.
 In May 1932, Mann finished his dissertation, Concerning the terms of the individual and the ego in Hegel's works, which was rated with an average cum laude.
 (While recognising Mann's literary potential, Jaspers suggested to Mann that the lack of originality and clarity in his analysis is something that would have shamed his father).

 Golo Mann's plans to further his university studies in Hamburg and Göttingen were interrupted in January 1933 by Adolf Hitler's appointment as German Chancellor.
 His father, who never hesitated to articulate his dislike for National Socialism, and his mother moved to Switzerland.
 Golo Mann looked after the family house in Munich in April 1933, helped his three younger siblings leave the country and brought the greater part of his parents' savings via Karlsruhe and the German embassy in Paris to Switzerland.

 Emigration

 On 31 May 1933, Mann left Germany for the French town of Bandol near Toulon.
-He spent the summer at the mansion of the American travel writer William Seabrook near Sanary-sur-Mer and lived six further weeks at the new family house in Küsnacht near Zurich.
+He spent the summer at the mansion of the American travel writer William Seabrook near Sanary-sur-Mer and lived six further weeks at the new family house in Küsnacht near Zürich.
 In November, he joined the École Normale Supérieure at Saint-Cloud near Paris for two intensive, instructive years as lecturer on the German language.
-At that time he worked for the emigrants' journal Die Sammlung (The Collection) founded by his brother Klaus.
+At that time, he worked for the emigrants' journal Die Sammlung (The Collection) founded by his brother Klaus.